Defining Retirement for Baby Boomers

 What Can We Expect from Baby Boomers in Retirement?

 The “old” notion of retirement could be described as a time of aging.
 Perhaps, as a time to withdraw, slow down, and grow old in a rocking chair from your living room.
 But the Boomers have a whole new idea of retirement.
 In fact, 65% percent of Boomers that are age 65 have no intentions of retiring.1 Others are moving to part-time work, launching new careers and businesses, traveling, or volunteering.
 Retirement is creating a new sense of freedom for Boomers where they can finally begin to blossom.

-We recommend sharing and discussing your personal vision for retirement with your spouse, your children, your loved ones - and your certified financial advisor.
+We recommend sharing and discussing your personal vision for retirement with your spouse, your children, your loved ones - and your financial advisor.
 After all, the first step toward achieving your goals is defining them.

 If you are a Boomer and considering retirement, the team at Morey & Quinn Wealth Partners can help you plan for what you would like to accomplish.
 We personalize your portfolio and tailor our wealth planning services to support your personal vision and risk tolerance.

 The life expectancy of Baby Boomers ranges into the mid-80s with more than 25% of them passing the 90-year mark.2 The fact that Boomers are remaining active is thought to contribute to this longer lifespan.
 Yet, living longer will require adequate retirement savings to supplement reliable income.

 One of the most important aspects of retirement planning is determining how to generate income once you stop working.
 If you are thinking about retirement in the near future, the team at Morey & Quinn Wealth Partners recommends considering the following priorities: